Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Which one feels most supportive for upright posture?

 Outline and Bantam.
-Outline’s molded cushions keep you more upright, while Bantam’s shallower depth and higher seat height make it easy to stay planted.
+Outline keeps you more upright through its molded cushions, while Bantam’s shallower depth and higher seat height make it easy to stay planted.

 Is the deep seat on Como too much for shorter users?

-It can be.
-If you prefer to sit with feet down and back supported without adding pillows, Como’s depth may feel like you’re sitting too far from the edge.
+Sometimes.
+If you prefer to sit with your feet down and your back supported without extra pillows, Como can feel like it starts too far from the edge.

 If I want one sofa for everything, which is the safest pick?